threefoldfoundation/rexplorer/README.md

 By default [MessagePack](https://msgpack.org) is used to encode all public data in the Redis Database, should you want to use [JSON](http://json.org) instead you can use the `--encoding json` flag.
+[Protocol Buffers](https://developers.google.com/protocol-buffers/) is available as well and can be used using the `--encoding protobuf` flag.

 For more information use the `--help` flag:

 ```
 $ rexplorer --help
 start the rexplorer daemon

 Usage:
   rexplorer [flags]
   rexplorer [command]

 Available Commands:
   help        Help about any command
   version     show versions of this tool

 Flags:
+  -e, --encoding EncodingType         which encoding protocol to use, one of {json,msgp,protobuf} (default msgp)
   -h, --help                          help for rexplorer
   -n, --network string                the name of the network to which the daemon connects, one of {standard,testnet} (default "standard")
   -d, --persistent-directory string   location of the root diretory used to store persistent data of the daemon of tfchain
+      --profile-addr string           enables profiling of this rexplorer instance as an http service
       --redis-addr string             which (tcp) address the redis server listens on (default ":6379")
       --redis-db int                  which redis database slot to use
       --rpc-addr string               which port the gateway listens on (default ":23112")

 Use "rexplorer [command] --help" for more information about a command.
 ```